Floquet Non-Bloch Formalism for a Non-Hermitian Ladder: From Theoretical Framework to Topolectrical Circuits

-where $L_j(k) = d_{j,x}(k) + i d_{j,z}(k)$, and the integration is carried out along the GBZ contour $C_\beta$.
+where $\nu_{1}$ and $\nu_{2}$ denote the conventional definition of winding numbers \cite{Ryu2010,Schnyder2008} associated with the effective Hamiltonians in the two symmetric time frames, with the integration being carried out along GBZ contour $C_{\beta}$.
 In Fig.~\ref{fig:2}(b), we present the variation of the two invariants, $\nu_0$ and $\nu_{\pi}$, as functions of $t_V$, which accurately captures the emergence of both zero and $\pi$ modes observed in Fig.~\ref{fig:2}(a).

-This analysis demonstrates that the BBC in the driven NH system can be successfully restored by employing these two distinct invariants, each evaluated using two symmetric time frames.
 Notably, the computation of each invariant involves integrating over the Floquet GBZ, which we estimate through a high-frequency expansion of the Floquet Hamiltonian.
 Therefore, due to the technical complexities of these procedures, constructing a comprehensive topological phase diagram can turn out to be computationally cumbersome.
 Nevertheless, it is still possible to identify the distinct phase boundaries without explicitly considering both symmetric frames.
 Specifically, in the weak driving limit, the criterion for gap closing, that is, $R^{\prime}_+(\beta)R^{\prime}_-(\beta) = E^2(\beta) = 0$ can be obtained from the simultaneous conditions, $R_+(\beta) R_-(\beta) = 0$ and $\omega = 2 d_{\beta}$ (see Eq.~\eqref{eq:20} and Eq.~\eqref{eq:21}), leading to the phase boundary conditions given as

 provided $t_D = t_H$ and the driving strength is sufficiently small compared to the bandwidth.
-Fig.~\ref{fig:6} illustrates these phase boundaries in the $\omega$-$t_V$ plane with other parameters being fixed as in Fig. \ref{fig:2}.
-Evidently, these three distinct boundaries divide the parameter space into eight sub-regions (as shown in Fig. \ref{fig:6}).
+Note that, a smaller driving strength is chosen to eliminate the quartic $\beta$-terms in Eq.~\eqref{eq:20}.
+Furthermore, the condition $t_D = t_H$ is imposed solely for analytical convenience.
+While one could in principle consider $t_H \neq t_D$, this does not introduce any new topological features apart from a possible shift in the phase boundaries.
+However, in that case, the conditions for gap closing, namely $R_+R_- = 0$ and $\omega = 2d_\beta$, would assume a much more complicated form.
+Fig.~\ref{fig:6} illustrates these phase boundaries in the $\omega$-$t_V$ plane with other parameters being fixed as in Fig.~\ref{fig:2}.
+Evidently, these three distinct boundaries divide the parameter space into eight sub-regions (as shown in Fig.~\ref{fig:6}).
 Furthermore, via analyzing the quasi-energy spectrum and evaluating the two invariants at representative points within these regions, one can classify each sub-region as a distinct non-trivial phase characterized by its corresponding pair of $\nu_0$ and $\nu_{\pi}$ values, as shown in Fig.~\ref{fig:6}.
-Building on this theoretical framework, in the next section, we explore an experimental realization using classical circuit platforms.